25+ Gifts You Can Make Yourself

 My dad absolutely loved Shepherd’s Pie but could never make it so ended up buying it in a delicatessen at €6 a portion which was daylight robbery.
 I make one that makes 4 large portions for €3 so will be making some up for my dad.
 It freezes well so you could make this in advance, put into disposable cartons and give to someone you know will appreciate it.
 There are any numbers of dishes that are just as good to give in this fashion if you think about it.

 Creative Writing Ideas

-If you have decided on a gift you could still make up your own verse for inside the card which you are going to make or why not use an Irish saying, Quote, Proverb or Blessing for something different.
+If you have decided on a gift, you could still make up your own verse for inside the card that you are going to make, or why not use an Irish saying, quote, proverb, or blessing for something different?

 Particularly good for a family member, we did this for my dad.
-We got everyone of Dads immediate family to hand write a letter to him namely his children, grandchildren, daughter-in-laws and partner.
+We got everyone from Dad's immediate family to hand write a letter to him—namely his children, grandchildren, daughter-in-laws, and partner.
 We compiled photos, paper clippings, school records, and all types of memorabilia connected to him and put it all together in a book.
-It took some time and organising with some little white lies here and there but it was certainly creative, not needing any special skills and well worth the effort as dad was totally blown away by it.
+It took some time and organising with some little white lies here and there but it was certainly creative, not needing any special skills, and well worth the effort, as Dad was totally blown away by it.
 It is a permanent fixture on his coffee table for all to read.
 A few more occasions this memory book would be ideal for could be a retirement from the office, a silver wedding anniversary or a friend moving abroad.